ststefa/terrasplunk/README.md

 - `main.tf` contains the infrastructure objects
 - `output.tf` contains the output parameters which can be referenced by other objects

 Changes between tenants and stages are factored out into the `variables` module as much as possible.
-It encapsulates e.g. changes in IP addresses or tenant names.
+It encapsulates e.g.changes in IP addresses or tenant names.
 By doing so it becomes somewhat safer to compose code in the stages.
 For further details see `modules/README.md`

 ## Usage

 ### General

-We have split up the infrastructure between tenants (test and prod tenant) as well as between stages (dev/test/...).
+We have split up the infrastructure between tenants (test and prod tenant) as well as between stages (dev/test/... ).
 Each stage has a separate directory in the `stages/` tree where its code is kept.
-In each stage directory you can have two **terraform workspaces** which are `default` and `production`.
+In each stage directory you can have two **terraform workspaces** which are `default` and `production` .

 We thus have two "axis" by which we separate terraform state, the *tenant axis* and the *stage axis*.
 By doing so we have two equivalent code paths for any stage.
-I.e. we can test modifications to any stage on the test tenant before bringing them to the production tenant.
+I.e.we can test modifications to any stage on the test tenant before bringing them to the production tenant.

-This was done because there are major differences (i.e. not just in size but also in structure) between stages because they are used for different purposes.
-E.g. there will be no syslog nodes on the t0 stage.
+This was done because there are major differences (i.e.not just in size but also in structure) between stages because they are used for different purposes.
+E.g.there will be no syslog nodes on the t0 stage.
 This would lead to untestable code if we had no other axis to differentiate state.

 The workspaces are